whq-hqw/detr_change/README.md

 **DE⫶TR**: End-to-End Object Detection with Transformers(Originally From FAIR)
 ========
-### Will be a private repo on 31th July, 2020 for research purpose.
-Hello all, thanks for intrested in this repo, this repo is a copy from Facebookresearch/DETR, as I decided to improve the performance and extend its applications, so this repo will temporarily become a private repo on **31th July, 2020** in order to test many different functions.

-If you are interested in this repo, please let me know(hqwang@icloud.com), I'll make you as a collaborator so as to do research together.

 Here is a list of paper I found worth investigating:
 01. Self-Attention with Relative Position Representations